asyakap/word-order/readme.md

 ## Description

-_This webpage returns a list of groceries sorted and capitalised._
+_This webpage returns a sentence backwards without words that are shorted than 3 letters._

 ## Setup/Installation Requirements